mabruras/sqapi/resources/docs/CONFIGURATION.md

 [sqAPI configuration](https://github.com/mabruras/sqapi/blob/master/src/sqapi/resources/sqapi.yml),
 must contain a reference to the type of message system and connection details.

-Remember to list up minimum required fields of the message (`message_fields`) as these will be validated upon received message.
+Remember to list up minimum required fields of the message (`fields`) as these will be validated upon received message.

-The `key`-field, of each field in `message_fields`, is the representation of the field-name within the message.
+The `key`-field, of each field in `fields`, is the representation of the field-name within the message.
 This means that a message defining `type` by `mime.type`, should change `key: 'data_type'` to `key: 'mime.type'`.

 It must be defined a `parser`, being either `json` or `string`.